chefkoch24/neuro-symbolic-asag/README.md

 Evaluation

-`python evaluate_models.py`
+`python run_evaluate_justification_cue_detection.py`

-Generates prediction files
+Generates prediction files for the justification cue detection model

-`python run_predictions.py`
+`python run_justification_cue_predictions.py`

 ## Grading
-Trains the final grading model
+Trains the final grading experiments on the dev set.

 `python run_grading_experiments.py`

-Train the

-Evaluation
+Train the final models based on the decisions made from the dev set.

+`python run_final_grading.py`

+For the final evaluation and generation of prediction files run the following script:

-`python grading_experiments.py`
+`python run_final_eval.py`

+it's necessary to link/ uncomment the respective lines to configure the correct model combinations

+## Evaluation

+The final metrics are based on generated prediction files which allow to exclude the unseen questions from the final metrics.
+The final analysis is done in the notebook `analyze_final_results.ipynb` in the *notebooks* folder.

 ## Helper scripts

 Create spacy corpora for the visualization

 `python run_save_annotation_as_doc.py`

+## Analysis

+In the folder *notebooks* are all notebooks for deeper analysis and visualizations of the data and results.